blakeblackshear/frigate/docs/docs/integrations/api.md

 }
 ```

-### `DELETE /api/events/<id>/sub_label`

-Clear the already set sub label to be blank.

 ### `GET /api/events/<id>/thumbnail.jpg`

 Returns a thumbnail for the event id optimized for notifications.
 Works while the event is in progress and after completion.
 Passing `?format=android` will convert the thumbnail to 2:1 aspect ratio.

 ### `GET /api/<camera_name>/<label>/thumbnail.jpg`

 Returns the thumbnail from the latest event for the given camera and label combo.
 Using `any` as the label will return the latest thumbnail regardless of type.

 ### `GET /api/events/<id>/clip.mp4`